digikar99/unboxables/README.md

 ## Limitations and Future Plans

-- more robust type checking
+- more robust type checking: will add
-- `unboxable-aref` in addition to row-major-aref
+- `unboxable-aref` in addition to row-major-aref: will add
-- mixing primitives and arrays
+- inheritance: perhaps, won't add

 ## trivial-garbage:finalize